jbowdre/virtuallypotato/content/posts/create-vms-chromebook-hashicorp-vagrant/index.md

 vagrant init oopsme/windows11-22h2
 ```

 And, again, I'll edit the Vagrantfile before starting the VM.
-This time, though, I'm adding a few configuration options to tell `libvirt` that I'd like more compute resources than the default 1 CPU and 512MB RAM:
+This time, though, I'm adding a few configuration options to tell `libvirt` that I'd like more compute resources than the default 1 CPU and 512MB RAM[^ram]:
 ```ruby
 Vagrant.configure("2") do |config|
   config.vm.box = "oopsme/windows11-22h2"